chesterbr/chester-ansible-configs/README.md

 An app that allows quickly finding public transportation routes in São Paulo.
 See [source code][1] or [website][3] for details.
 It shares she same nginx with the blog above.

+### Home automation Raspberry Pi

+I used my RPi to add voice control to my [lights](https://chester.me/archives/2017/12/controlling-rf-outlets-from-a-raspberry-pi/) and [TV](https://chester.me/archives/2017/12/voice-control-for-a-non-smart-tv-with-google-home-raspberry-pi-lirc-nginx-lua-ifttt/).
+I added plabooks to [provision](rpi_provisioning.txt) it and [configure the apps](rpi.txt), so I can tinker with confidence.

 ### Toronto Transit for Pebble

 Back-end for a Pebble app that finds the nearest bus/streetcar stops and shows how long it will take for the next vehicles to arrive.